-Unless you’ve been cave-dwelling for the last few years, you know that mobile design has become a mission critical for many businesses.
+Unless you’ve been cave-dwelling for the last few years, you know that mobile web design has become a mission critical for many businesses.

 From smartphones and tablets to voice assistants, your customers expect a speedy, intuitive experience — no matter how they find you online.
-But what does that entail for organizations with existing websites?
+But what does that entail for companies with existing websites?
 Do you need to invest in new website development and design?
 Just a refresh for mobile?

 The Forge and Smith team has been crafting mobile-friendly websites for many years, and we’re happy to share our insights on all things mobile.
 Let’s start with the basics: what’s the difference between mobile design and regular web design, and how does it impact your business?